Skip to main content

 Complaints redress schemes can deal with

-You can complain to a scheme about issues such as:
+You can complain to a scheme if the letting agent does things like:

-You cannot usually complain about problems caused by the landlord unless the agent has contributed to them.
+You cannot usually complain about problems caused by the landlord unless the letting agent helped cause the problem.

 How to complain